For example, if your system has scheduled maintenance every 24 hours, you'd like to know when that maintenance doesn't happen.

 In order to get the most out of this procedure, you'll need to know how to create a condition.

 This only works for Static or Anomaly threshold types..

 Typically, conditions use critical thresholds to trigger incidents.
 However, you can also trigger incidents with a loss of signal.
-To monitor a scheduled job and be notified if it doesn't happen, set your condition's threshold high or low enough so that it won't trigger a violation.
-That way, only a loss of signal will trigger a violation.
+To monitor a scheduled job and be notified if it doesn't happen, set your condition's threshold high or low enough so that it won't trigger an incident.
+That way, only a loss of signal will trigger an incident.

 - Create a condition related to the job you want to monitor.

 - In Set your condition thresholds, set the Critical threshold above or below where it would ever trigger.

 - Click + Add lost signal threshold, then set the signal expiration duration time longer than your monitored job's scheduled cycle.

 - Make sure you name your condition before you save it.